leowmjw/my-articles/ENGINEERSMY/AUTOMATED_LXD_ZFS_SETUP/Setup-DataCenter-In-A-Box-LXD-ZFS.md

 - VirtualBox (no native Hypervisors like above)
 - Azure (simulate full cluster using only one node; with fast network)

 Get the script, make executable and run the script as found in the Nomad Box [repo](https://github.com/leowmjw/nomad-box).
+The main script inside the repo is in `/lxd/scripts/initlxd.sh`.

 The following is just explanation what the script is doing...

 ### Installing LXD + ZFS
-The packages from the standard Ubuntu 16.04 is just too old so there is a need to get the latest packages (which has the important features like emulating VNet-like network + subnetworks):
+The packages from the standard Ubuntu 16.04 is just too old so there is a need to get the latest packages (which has the important features like emulating VNet-like network + sub-networks):
 ```
 # LXD needs the bleeding edge; thus add as per below to get at LXD + ZFS
 export DEBIAN_FRONTEND=noninteractive && \